smartprobe/Train_Defect_Detection/README.md

 ## Test

-If you want to evlauate the detection performance , simply run
+If you want to evlauate the detection performance and generate bounding boxes in images and patches, simply run
 ```
 python test_net.py --dataset pascal_voc --net res101 \
                    --checksession $SESSION --checkepoch $EPOCH --checkpoint $CHECKPOINT \